phmarek/hantek-dso2000-quick-fetch/README.md

 A previous version used the USB storage interface for transferring data; but that precluded using the USB console, and had a longer latency because the data needed full preparation on the DSO before being transferred to the PC.

 The current solution just does the DSO and local CSV printing in parallel and is therefore faster.

+Furthermore, I suggest switching the kernel image - /DavidAlfa/ has one that also supports USB networking, so you can SSH into the DSO!